dell/omnia/docs/source/InstallationGuides/BuildingClusters/schedulerprereqs.rst

 * If the target cluster requires more than 10 kubernetes nodes, use a docker enterprise account to avoid docker pull limits.

 * Verify that all nodes are assigned a group.
 Use the `inventory <../../samplefiles.html>`_ as a reference.
+The inventory file is case-sensitive.
+Follow the casing provided in the sample file link.

   * The manager group should have exactly 1 manager node.